 A subcontractor is any company undertaking manufacturing operations on material that they do not own, on behalf of another organization.

-In 2020, we launched the LWG Subcontractor Audit Standard to give subcontractors their own route to certification and membership of LWG.
+In 2020, we launched the LWG Subcontractor Audit Standard to give subcontractors their own route to certification.
 Subcontractors audited under this standard are awarded a two-year certification and allowing new customers to find them via the LWG website.

 The LWG Subcontractor Audit Standard covers 13 sections:

 - Operating Permits

 - Production Data

 - Waste Management